publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-11-02-Practices-That-Support-Leadership-Succession-and-Principal.md

 #### Key Findings:
+Succession practices of districts with high TELL survey results
+- Four themes emerged from this question:
+    - the importance of stakeholder input
+    - professional development focused on instructional
+    - leadership
-Succession practices of districts with high TELL survey results • Four themes emerged from this question: o the importance of stakeholder input o professional development focused on instructional o leadership o attention to transition o a focus on teacher-principal relationships. • School district administrators from these school districts were mindful to involve stakeholders in the hiring of principals, rather than focus solely on the needs of the district. • School district leaders stressed that stakeholders’ input, especially teachers’, must be valued and acted upon.
+    - attention to transition
+    - a focus on teacher-principal relationships.
+- School district administrators from these school districts were mindful to involve stakeholders in the hiring of principals, rather than focus solely on the needs of the district.
+- School district leaders stressed that stakeholders’ input, especially teachers’, must be valued and acted upon.
 Principals also conveyed their belief in their teachers and their teaching abilities.
-Succession Practices of Districts with High Principal Retention • Many succession practices were similar to practices in the school districts with high TELL Survey results.
-Two additional themes emerged: o Leaders focused on individualized support o Leaders capitalized on unique features of their school community • School district leaders capitalized on the use of current district leaders, retired and/or current master principals as coaches and mentors.
+Succession Practices of Districts with High Principal Retention
+- Many succession practices were similar to practices in the school districts with high TELL Survey results.
+Two additional themes emerged:
+    - Leaders focused on individualized support
+    - Leaders capitalized on unique features of their school community
+- School district leaders capitalized on the use of current district leaders, retired and/or current master principals as coaches and mentors.

 #### Implications:
-To retain successful principals, leaders should • Be mindful of the workload to keep the work engaging and meaningful. • Provide differentiated support, especially for newer administrators • Foster a collaborative culture among principals • build and maintain supportive relationships between principals and their supervisors at the district level • formalize succession practices and policies so that changes in district leadership do not change succession practices.
+To retain successful principals, leaders should
+- Be mindful of the workload to keep the work engaging and meaningful.
+- Provide differentiated support, especially for newer administrators
+- Foster a collaborative culture among principals
+- build and maintain supportive relationships between principals and their supervisors at the district level
+- formalize succession practices and policies so that changes in district leadership do not change succession practices.

 #### Limitations: